sithilxheartz/Monti-Carlo-Simulation/README.md

 # Monti-Carlo-Simulation
-Plotting Pi Value Using Monti Carlo Simulation In Python
+Plotting Pi Value Using Monti Carlo Simulation In Python.